Joseph P. Kennedy Sr.: SEC Chairman (1934–1935)

+“We have the tremendous task of educating the American public to protect itself against high-pressure salesmanship.
+No law has ever been devised or administered which successfully eradicated crookedness.
+The Federal Government, however, hopes to fill a much needed want,hopes to be a vigorous factor in the relentless war on stock frauds.”

-Kennedy sought out the best lawyers available giving him a hard-driving team with a mission for reform.
-They included William O. Douglas and Abe Fortas, both of whom were later named to the Supreme Court.
+Kennedy sought out the best lawyers available, giving him a hard-driving team with a mission for reform.
+Notably, he selected William O. Douglas and Abe Fortas, both of whom were later appointed to the Supreme Court.
+Douglas eventually became SEC Chairman in 1937.
 The SEC had four missions.
 First was to restore investor confidence in the securities market, which had collapsed on account of its questionability, and the external threats supposedly posed by anti-business elements in the Roosevelt administration.
 Second, the SEC had to get rid of penny-ante swindles based on false information, fraudulent devices, and get-rich-quick schemes.
 Thirdly, and much more important than the frauds, the SEC had to end the million-dollar maneuvers in major corporations, whereby insiders with access to high-quality information about the company knew when to buy or sell their own securities.
 A crackdown on insider trading was essential.
 Finally, the SEC had to set up a complex system of registration for all securities sold in America, with a clear set of rules, deadlines and guidelines that all companies had to follow.
 The main challenge faced by the young lawyers was drafting precise rules.
 The SEC succeeded in its four missions, as Kennedy reassured the American business community that they would no longer be deceived and taken advantage of by Wall Street.
 He trumpeted for ordinary investors to return to the market and enable the economy to grow again.
 Kennedy's reforming work as SEC Chairman was widely praised on all sides, as investors realized the SEC was protecting their interests.
-He resigned from the SEC in 1935.
+He resigned from the SEC in September 1935.

-Chairman of U.S. Maritime Commission
+Chairman of U.S. Maritime Commission (1937–1938)

-In 1937, Kennedy became the first Chairman of the U.S. Maritime Commission, which built on his wartime experience in running a major shipyard.
+In 1936, Roosevelt sought Kennedy's help on the campaign, and Kennedy responded with his book I'm for Roosevelt, which he had published and made sure was widely distributed.
+The book presented arguments for why businessmen should support Roosevelt and the New Deal, told from the perspective of Kennedy's own personal endorsement.
+The book had significant impact in the business community and after his re-election, Roosevelt appointed Kennedy as Chairman of the United States Maritime Commission, which built on his wartime experience in running a major shipyard.
+Kennedy spent only ten months at the commission.